Tech-Value/instascan/README.md

   // When false, this reduces CPU usage when the tab is not active.
 Default true.
   backgroundScan: true,

   // Only applies to continuous mode.
-The period, in milliseconds, before the same QR code
+The period, in milliseconds, before the same 2D barcode
   // will be recognized in succession.
 Default 5000 (5 seconds).
   refractoryPeriod: 5000,